Home > Course Descriptions

 Fall/Spring, 3 credit hours

-A systematic study of behavior from conception through death with emphasis on the psychosocial, biosocial, cognitive development and sociocultural factors affecting humans during various stages of development.
-Special emphasis is placed on scientific methods of human study and the understanding and treatment of common behavioral problems.
-Three hours lecture per week.
-This course is an alternate to Child Development (PSYC 220).
-Students cannot receive credit for both.
+Description: A systematic study of behavior from conception through death with emphasis on the psychosocial, biosocial, cognitive development and sociocultural factors affecting humans during various stages of development.
+Special emphasis is placed on scientific methods of human study and the understanding and treatment of common behavioral.

 Prerequisite: Introductory Psychology (PSYC 101), or permission of instructor.